tensorflow/community/rfcs/20190910-struct-tensor.md

 * A ***structure*** maps each field in the schema to a tensor value (which could be a nested `StructuredTensor`).

+As an important special case, a 1D `tf.StructuredTensor` encodes a 2D table, where columns are heterogeneous `Tensor`s, and rows are the aligned elements in each of those `Tensor`s.
+This special case maps cleanly to a Pandas DataFrame or an Arrow RecordBatch.

 ## Motivation

 Structured data types are widely recognized as a useful abstraction for making